APaulic/OrderCaseStudy/README.md

 ### `/update`

-This endpoints is used to update an existing Order item.
+This endpoint is used to update an existing Order item.
 This also allows updating the status of the order as well as adding shipping details

 #### Limitations: